vishalpandeynits/corona-stats/README.md

 3. No. of acive cases

 and at last total sum all data is given.
-Also The script rins itself in every 5 minutes to provide you real time data.
+Also The script runs itself in every 5 minutes to provide you real time data.
 </pre>